UndergraduateEarn College Credit

 Want to learn more about dual enrollment at Cornerstone?
-Take a look at the resources below to help determine if the Dual Enrollment program is right for you.
+Take a look at the resources below to help determine if our dual enrollment program is right for you.

 We understand that navigating dual enrollment can be complex.
 We also know that you are a highly motivated student looking for engaging courses that will prepare you for the future.
 That’s why we want to give you the tools to make the best decisions for you while guiding you through the admissions process for dual enrollment.

-You must be admitted to CU before you can register for courses.
+You must be admitted to CU before you can register for courses with your admissions counselor.
 Popular dual enrollment courses include the following:

-Course descriptions are available in our academic catalog found on the Registrar’s Office page.
+Course descriptions are available in our guest course catalog found on the Registrar’s Office page.

 High school juniors and seniors might have the option of having the cost of dual enrollment classes covered by the State of Michigan.
 Contact your high school guidance counselor or Cornerstone’s Admissions Office to find out if you qualify for this opportunity.